punitkatiyar/react-master-guide/README.md

 - **JSX (JavaScript XML)** is a syntax extension used in React to describe the structure of user interface components in a more concise and intuitive way.
 It allows you to write HTML-like code directly in your JavaScript files, which is then transformed into JavaScript objects by the transpiler (such as Babel) before it's run by the browser.

-**In other words, JSX is a way to write React components using a syntax that closely resembles HTML.
-For example, instead of writing:**

 ```
 const element = React.createElement(
   'h1',